 How to Get to Koh Rong Samloem

-From Sihanoukville, catch a ferry to Koh Rong Samloem but make sure you know whereabouts on the island you are going.
+From Sihanoukville, catch a ferry to Koh Rong Samloem but make sure you know where on the island you are going.
 Getting from Saracen Bay to other parts of Samloem can be pricey!
-Ask at the ticket office which ferry will take you to the part of the island you are staying on to be safe.
+Ask the ticket office which ferry will take you to the part of the island you are staying on to be safe.
 The ferries take around 30-45 minutes and cost around $22USD.

 Where to Go Next: